it-at-m/opensource.muenchen.de/software/geoportal.md

 ### Architecture

-Today, modern, scalable software does not consist of a monolithic piece of code, but is made up of modular components that can be installed individually and exchanged if necessary, and that communicate with each other via open, standardized interfaces.
 Most of the components are based on free software and are themselves provided as free software by active and internationally recognized communities in the geodata sector.

 - The [Masterportal](https://www.masterportal.org/), a toolkit based on [OpenLayers](https://openlayers.org/), [Vue.js](vuejs) and [Backbone.js](https://backbonejs.org/), a project of [Geowerkstatt Hamburg](https://www.hamburg.de/geowerkstatt/).